 Most problems with eating and feeding are not psychiatric disorders.
 They are problems, and, as such, they can be addressed by education or brief intervention conducted knowledgeably.

-Diagnosing variants of normal as being pathological makes the problem seem far worse than it really is.
-Unfortunately, in today’s feeding and eating world, such variants are all too common.
-In repeated studies,2–5 more than half of adults test low in eating competence,6 meaning they feel negatively about their eating, are unreliable about feeding themselves, hesitate to let themselves eat food they enjoy, and are unlikely to pay attention to their hunger and fullness in guiding how much to eat.
-In fact, only 40% of people admit they enjoy eating, down from 50% 20 years ago.7 Almost all parents of preschoolers make feeding errors, including limiting menus to foods their children readily accept, then bribing and pressuring them to eat.8 Despite the national hysteria about child overweight, over 90% of parents say they don’t believe their children’s indications of fullness and encourage them to eat more.8,9 Such pressure doesn’t work: pressured children eat less well and behave badly at mealtime.10
+Diagnosing variants of children’s normal as being problematic creates a non-existent problem.
+Seventy-five percent of mothers interpret their child’s initial refusal of new foods as being picky eating.
+All children are skeptical about unfamiliar food.
+Some children are temperamentally inclined to be particularly cautious in general and especially skeptical about unfamiliar food.
+Some children have greater-than-usual sensitivity to tastes and textures and are not particularly enthusiastic about eating.
+However, provided parents follow the Satter Division of Responsibility in Feeding, which allows repeated neutral exposure to unfamiliar food, even those sensitive, cautious, unenthusiastic children gradually learn to eat the food their parents eat.
+Unfortunately, today’s parents have their own struggles with eating therefore have difficulty giving their children opportunities to learn.
+More than half of adults test low in Eating Competence,2–5, 6 meaning they feel negative about eating, are unreliable about feeding themselves, hesitate to let themselves eat food they enjoy, and are unlikely to depend on their hunger and fullness in guiding how much to eat.7 Almost all parents of preschoolers make feeding errors that exacerbate their children’s challenges with eating.
+Parents may limit menus to foods their children readily accept, then bribe and pressure them to eat.8 Despite the national hysteria about child overweight, over 90% of parents say they don’t believe their children’s indications of fullness and encourage them to eat more.8,9 Such pressure doesn’t work: pressured children eat less well and behave badly at mealtime.10

 Inclusion in DSM implies that picky eating is a psychiatric disorder

-In most cases, problems with eating and feeding are not psychiatric disorders.
-They are problems, and, as such, they can be addressed by education or brief intervention conducted knowledgeably.
-In my view, to qualify for a psychiatric diagnosis, “marked interference with psychosocial functioning” (optional in the AAP definition) is essential.
-For any eating malady to be a psychiatric disorder, a significant distortion in eating or feeding has to be precipitated and/or exacerbated by and interactive with underlying psychosocial distortion.
-Painful as it is, the malady serves the person or family’s psyche in some way.
-For children with feeding disorders, the underlying psychosocial distortion lies in the relationship with the parent.
+Most feeding problems are not psychiatric disorders.
+They are problems, and as such, they can be addressed by education or brief intervention based on the Satter Division of Responsibility in Feeding.
+Such problems only qualify for a psychiatric diagnosis when there is “marked interference with psychosocial functioning” (optional in the AAP definition).
+For any feeding malady to be a psychiatric disorder, a significant distortion in feeding has to be precipitated and/or exacerbated by and interactive with underlying psychosocial distortion.
+Painful as it is, the malady serves the family in some way.
+For the parents of children with feeding disorders, the struggle around feeding distracts from other, seemingly insoluble problems.

 DSM doesn’t consider the feeding literature